TimR04/https---github.com-TimR04-Final_plsTest/readme.md

 ### How to start the application.

-1. Requirements installieren pip install -r requirements.txt
+1. Requirements installieren pip install -r req.txt

 2. Initialize Database with =>  python backend/database.py